-This is a drawing purchased in Cuba in the city of Trinidad in 2014 from an artist whose name is hard to decipher but it is a strong visual representation of Refugee and Protection law and what our clients feel and experience.
+This drawing from Cuba in the city of Trinidad 2014 from an artist whose name is hard to decipher it is a strong visual representation of Refugee and Protection law and what our clients feel and experience.

 We have specialised in Refugee for many years and have enabled Refugee claimants to settle in this country and often been able to help them bring their families here.